 For Alma and Reynolds, the complexity of their arrangement is most tested when Alma does not stick to the role of fit model when Reynolds would like her to and instead inserts her self into a role from which he requires only her body, her compliance, and her stillness.

 Part of the difficulty for Alma in acting the role of a fit model is that she is also his girlfriend, and so the boundaries between love and work are muddied.
 Alma’s relationship with Reynolds begins in a café where she works as a waitress.
 Their brief exchange is full of chemistry, after which he asks her to dinner and she (already prepared for the question) drops a napkin with her phone number on it in an early display of her agency and free will.
 Like a fairy tale heroine born to a life of poverty who meets a prince, this romance will offer more than just love: it will come to offer the security of wealth and status.
 When Alma agrees to go for dinner, she does so on the assumption that the meeting will be romantic, but at the end of their first date, Reynolds shows her his studio and asks her to try on a dress for him.
 When she does, he proceeds to pin the dress to fit her, and she willingly complies.
 The evening shifts from one of romance to one of work, which is made more pronounced by the entrance of his sister Cybil, who also speaks of Alma’s figure as though it were an object: “You have the ideal shape. […] He likes a little belly” (Anderson 0:31:00-0:31:09).
 Cybil’s distant and objective reaction to Alma highlights what the audience has already been told, that Reynolds has romances with his fit-models and then casts them aside when they no longer serve him.
 Of one of Reynold’s former lovers, Cybil says “I mean, she’s lovely.
 But the time has come.
-And she’s getting fat sitting around waiting for you to fall in love with her again” (Anderson 0:09:52 - 0:10:01)confirming that: “[r]omances with women only last while they’re useful for the work – once the muse is used up, Cyril steps in to usher the ladies out the door” (Bell 21).
+And she’s getting fat sitting around waiting for you to fall in love with her again” (Anderson 0:09:52 - 0:10:01), confirming that: “[r]omances with women only last while they’re useful for the work – once the muse is used up, Cyril steps in to usher the ladies out the door” (Bell 21).
 At the same time, however, she also suggests that the woman’s body is viewed as part of the transaction and if she is “getting fat” she no longer serves either role.
 The relationship into which Alma and Reynolds enter is both professional and romantic, and her living in his home intensifies this bond, but also complicates the lines between one and the other, particularly when this new world of beautiful clothes and overt wealth is so different from the one Alma used to inhabit, and therefore what she stands to lose is greater.